How do you host an Assembly Day and what’s involved in getting started?

 The kits are a simple and effective tool for basic infection prevention and first-line childbirth care.
 Each component has been selected to support the 6 principles of cleanliness at birth for mothers, newborns, and birth attendants in low-resource and emergency settings.
 Additional items would increase the weight and cost of the kit and create issues with shipment and supply from Australia.

 How much does a kit cost?

 Assembly Day fundraising supports the production and delivery of Birthing Kits.
-The cost of a birthing kit is $5.
-This equates to one Birthing Kit which includes all materials in the Birthing Kit, costs associated with assembly, warehousing & freight of kits, and overall program management inclusive of monitoring and evaluation.
+The cost of one Birthing Kit is $5.
+This includes all materials in the kit, costs associated with assembly, warehousing & freight of kits, and overall program management, including monitoring and evaluation.

 How do you know if the kits get to their destination?

 All BKFA Field Partners are required to report back to us on the collection and distribution of Birthing Kits.
 This reporting process allows us to confirm that the kits sent arrive at their intended destination.
 Additionally, real time tracking, email notification and signatory on arrival confirms receipt of kits with the Field Partner.